learn-co-curriculum/react-hooks-reconciliation/README.md

 like.
 When all updates are processed, the **workInProgress** tree is used to update the DOM and the **current** tree is updated to reflect the new updates.

-This is a key part of React's performance optimization &mdash; React uses these trees as an intermediate step between updates within components (like a change of state) and updates to the DOM.
+This is a key part of React's performance optimization — React uses these trees as an intermediate step between updates within components (like a change of state) and updates to the DOM.
 This helps in two ways: